 2. Trattoria dei Corrieri

-This historic trattoria offers a classic Parmigiana dining experience.
-Their Torta Fritta is light and well-balanced, served alongside a carefully selected assortment of cured meats.
+One of Parma’s oldest trattorias, with a long-standing reputation for classic Parmigiana cuisine.
+Their Torta Fritta is light and well-balanced, paired with a carefully selected cured meat assortment.

 Looking for an authentic food experience?